Having Trouble Deciding?

 - A number of faculty members have also volunteered to help students with international study advising.
 Resources: Faculty Contacts >

 - The Office of International Academic Programs maintains catalogs, applications, videos and files of materials describing international study programs, including a number of books dealing with various aspects of going abroad.
 Student and faculty evaluations and Informal Student Guides from past participants are also available.

 - Students who have been abroad are often willing to talk with students who are thinking about international academic study.
 The Office of International Academic Programs maintains a list of such students.
 Resources: Student Contacts > *Log in required.

 - Read your mail, e-mail, and check our website & bulletin boards for special events!
 We often host visitors representing overseas universities and programs on our campus.
 Do take the opportunity to speak with them about their institutions.

-- Attend a Mandatory Information Session, special Study Abroad Collection, Country-specific Study Abroad Sessions, and the Study Abroad Fair in October.
+- Attend a Mandatory Information Session, student-led Country-specific Study Abroad Sessions, and the Study Abroad Fair in October.

 - Check the links to the websites of our affiliated programs.
 These websites include information concerning course offerings, student life, housing and cultural events.
 You will get a sense of the institution and may find details dealing with your particular personal interests.